 a.
 Wrap-up

-- Ask one or two Ss to tell the class what they have learnt.
+- Ask one or two Ss to tell the class what words, phrases, and sounds they have learnt.
 Draw Ss’ attention to the objectives on the board or show them the slide with the objectives.
-Tick the objectives that have been learn.
+Tick the objectives that have been learnt.

+- Tell them the grammar points that they will learn in the following lesson.

 b.
 Homework